CUBRID/cubrid-manual/en/admin/admin_utils.rst

 *   **cubrid**: An integrated utility for the CUBRID service and database management.

-*   **installdb**: A command that dumps the statistics information on the database server execution.
+*   **statdump**: A command that dumps the statistics information on the database server execution.

 *   *database_name*: The name of database which has the statistics data to be dumped.